 Additional Info:

-Secondary Payer Other Insurance Number – The insurance identifier of the insurance group who was the second payer on the claim.
+Other Insurance # (Secondary Payer) – The insurance identifier of the insurance group who was the second payer on the claim.

-Secondary Payer Other Insurance Plan – The insurance plan of the insurance group who was the second payer on the claim.
+Other Insurance Plan (Secondary Payer) – The insurance plan of the insurance group who was the second payer on the claim.

-Tertiary Payer Other Insurance Number – The insurance identifier of the insurance group who was the third payer on the claim.
+Other Insurance # (Tertiary Payer) – The insurance identifier of the insurance group who was the third payer on the claim.

-Tertiary Payer Other Insurance Plan – The insurance plan of the insurance group who was the third payer on the claim.
+Other Insurance Plan (Tertiary Payer) – The insurance plan of the insurance group who was the third payer on the claim.

 Ambulance Transport Reason (Professional Claim Only) – Reason given by provider for the transport of the patient by an ambulance.